It’s spring, which means it’s prime foraging season for edible plants. I went foraging mushrooms in Spain and I was hooked.

 This is not the time to wear your cute new shorts and flip-flops.

-You’ll find foraged food in forests and dense areas of parks.
+You’ll find foraged wild edible food in forests and dense areas of parks.
 Wear closed-toed shoes, long sleeves and pants.
 I prefer to layer as it can get warm.
 If you’re foraging in the spring a raincoat is wise.

 In a backpack consider bringing gardening gloves, a trowel, small rake and scissors.